OVERVIEW

 • October 2020: Venetoclax in combination with azacitidine, or decitabine, or low-dose cytarabine (LDAC) for the treatment of newly diagnosed acute myeloid leukemia (AML) in adults 75 years or older, or who have comorbidities that preclude use of intensive induction chemotherapy

-AbbVie and Genentech continue to investigate venetoclax in ongoing Phase 3 and early phase clinical trials for the treatment of CLL and SLL, as well as a variety of other cancers, including AML, multiple myeloma (MM), myelodysplastic syndromes (MDS), subtypes of non-Hodgkin lymphoma (NHL) [mantle cell lymphoma (MCL), Waldenstrom's macroglobulinemia (WM), diffuse large B-cell lymphoma (DLBCL), follicular lymphoma (FL)] and acute lymphoblastic leukemia (ALL).
+AbbVie and Roche continue to investigate venetoclax in ongoing Phase 3 and early phase clinical trials for the treatment of CLL and SLL as well as a variety of other cancers, including AML, multiple myeloma (MM), myelodysplastic syndromes (MDS), subtypes of non-Hodgkin lymphoma (NHL) [mantle cell lymphoma (MCL), Waldenstrom's macroglobulinemia (WM), diffuse large B-cell lymphoma (DLBCL), follicular lymphoma (FL)] and acute lymphoblastic leukemia (ALL).

 VENETOCLAX INDICATION AND SAFETY OVERVIEW FOR AML/CLL (US PRESCRIBING INFORMATION).5